mazur/advent-of-code-2024/README.md

 ### Day 05
 - Coding with AI is less fun.
 You spend less time figuring out the problem and more time debugging code.
 - AI makes simple misstakes like mixing up logical tests.
+- WOW!
+AI loves complicated solutions.
+I tried to get me to implement part 2 using a dependency graphg and Kahn's algorithm.
+Way to over engineer it AI buddy!
+- Personal refelction is that the more/better help I get the less fun I'm having solving the puzzles.